unahouExosite/docs/rpc/README.md

 ##wait

-This is a HTTP Long Polling API which allows a user to wait on a specific resource to be updated.
+This is a HTTP Long Polling API which allows a user to wait on specific resources to be updated.
 It will return a timestamp which is the time the resource was updated.

 ```
 {